richelbilderbeek/bevy_tdd_book/CONTRIBUTING.md

 Here are things that are unlikely to be accepted:

+- Anything that breaks a continuous integration test
 - In-depth technical explanations at a too early chapter

 ## Code